 This post was originally published on Custom Council.
 When we are asked to scale content across regions, we immediately focus on which content to translate, trans-create or localize.
-That’s fine, when we are under deadlines.
+That’s fine when we are under deadlines.
 The best way to scale content is to sit back and have a conversation (or multiple conversations) with relevant stakeholders first.
-Have a cup of coffee with them, if they are in the same office with you.
+Have a cup of coffee with them, if they are in the same office as you.
 Or have a casual phone conversation with key players as a starting point, if they are remote.
 Start a dialogue with the intention of helping and addressing their needs.
 Create a plan on a list of content to scale collectively.

 - Identify relevant stakeholders: Business units, sales, marketing peers, research and regional colleagues